Toni Erdmann: Critical response

 The film received universal acclaim from critics.
 It holds a 93% approval rating on review aggregator website Rotten Tomatoes, based on 234 reviews, with an average rating of 8.3/10.
 The website's critical consensus reads, "Toni Erdmann pairs carefully constructed, three-dimensional characters in a tenderly funny character study that's both genuinely moving and impressively ambitious."
 On Metacritic, the film holds a rating of 93 out of 100, based on 36 reviews, indicating "universal acclaim".

 The film was named the best film of the year by the French magazine Cahiers du cinéma.
 The British film magazine Sight & Sound also named it the best film of 2016 in its poll of 163 critics worldwide.
 In a 2016 international critics' poll conducted by BBC, the film along with Requiem for a Dream and the film version of Carlos tied for the 100th greatest motion picture since 2000.
 It also topped the American magazine Film Comment's Best Films of 2016 poll.
 The New York Times’s chief film critics, A. O. Scott and Manohla Dargis, included it on their lists.

+In June 2025, the film ranked 59th on The New York Times's list of "The 100 Best Movies of the 21st Century."
+In July 2025, it ranked 95th on Rolling Stone's list of "The 100 Best Movies of the 21st Century."